aws-samples/msk-powered-financial-data-feed/best-practices/SetupTLS.md

 ```
     makecsr
 ```
-Enter your orgranization details for the CSR.
+Enter your organization details for the CSR.
 Then make up a password for the destination keystore when prompted.
 Enter that same password when prompted for the Import password.
 You will now have the following files:
 * private_key.pem - Private key for mutual TLS
 * client_cert.csr - Certificate signing request file
 * truststore.pem - Store of external certificates that are trusted